IBM/model-evaluation-workbench/README.md

 ### Use Case:
 We created 2 models using Natural Language Classifier.

 Now, we would evaluate which model is performing better when compared to each other.
-For that we would have already configures as per application deployment steps.
+For that we would have already configured as per application deployment steps.

 Below are the steps to Evaluate the performance:
 -	Step1: Ensure the configuration of the credentials in the Runtime Environment variables are set appropriately.
 See below screen grab.